Memory Murals vs ForeverMissed

 ForeverMissed cons

-- Memorial-specific framing — natural after a loss, awkward fit for ongoing storytelling.
+- Memorial-specific framing — natural after a loss, awkward fit for ongoing storytelling among the living.

 Memory Murals pros